particle-iot/docs/firmware/firmware.md

 -->

 The following instructions are for upgrading to **System Firmware v@FW_VER@** which requires **Particle CLI v@CLI_VER@**.

+**Updating System Firmware Automatically**

+To update your Photon, P1 or Core system firmware automatically, compile and flash your application in the [Build IDE](https://build.particle.io), selecting version **@FW_VER@** in the devices drawer.
+The app will be flashed, following by the system part1 and part2 firmware for Photon and P1.
+Other update instructions for Core, Photon, P1 and Electron can be found below.

+---

 **The easy local method using Particle CLI**